-- a) Written policies setting out the levels of service: - the purposes for which the historic environment record is maintained - the scope, geographic coverage and content of information resources accessible through the service (digital, non-digital and reference collections) - the professional and public user groups it aims to serve - records access, including arrangements for servicing the needs of different types of user - arrangements for depositing primary archival materials. - b) Publication of details of public use, including opening hours and charging policy.
+- a.
+Levels of service set out in written policies covering: - · the purposes for which the historic environment record is maintained - the scope, geographic coverage and content of information resources accessible through the service (digital, non-digital and reference collections) - · the professional and public user groups it aims to serve - · records access, including arrangements for servicing the needs of different types of user - arrangements for depositing primary archival materials. - b.
+Publication of details of public use, including opening hours and charging policy.